Soaring Eagle Academy’s curriculum and its development were guided by several principles:

 Soaring Eagle Academy’s literacy curriculum encompasses the following areas: phonemic awareness, phonics, decoding, fluency, vocabulary development, comprehension of written material, spelling, grammar, use and mechanics, expressive/creative writing and a concept group that supports the literacy books chosen each month.

 The Superkids reading program is a comprehensive reading and language arts curriculum with phonics at its core.
 It provides meaningful and engaging content while providing systematic phonics-based instruction.
 Soaring Eagle adapts Superkids to meet the needs of each individual student’s profile to maximize their learning.
-Heggerty Phonemic Awareness, Earobics, and Phonemic Awareness Lab (App) serve to support our students’ ability to develop phonemic awareness and emerging phonics skills.
+Heggerty Phonemic Awareness and Earobics additionally serve to support our students’ ability to develop phonemic awareness and emerging phonics skills.

 To supplement reading and language arts, students engage in a range of novel studies chosen for their developmental level and comprehension capacities.
 Novels are explored in groups to promote reading and thinking together about the content.
 Many of the individualized lessons also incorporate news articles, biographies and other forms of informational text as they pertain to the content to be taught and the interests of the student.
+Spelling Connections is a word study curriculum utilizing print and digital resources to build spelling skills and enhance overall literacy.
+Spelling Connections emphasizes the idea that spelling skills are interrelated to other language arts skills: word study, phonics/vocabulary, reading, and writing, presented through weekly thematic units.
 Developmentally ready students also receive vocabulary and comprehension instruction through Word Wisdom.
 Word Wisdom offers informational text passages to provide context for targeted vocabulary words.
 The lessons then embed understanding of the context through examples directly related to the students’ own experiences.
 Students then demonstrate their comprehension of the vocabulary through the application of the words within sentences or short paragraphs.
 Reading A-Z is also utilized as a supplement to our reading program offering hundreds of titles from pre-k through the high school level.
 Fiction and nonfiction passages from a wide range of topics provide teachers with the opportunity to weave in the interests and prior knowledge of their students to create engaging and robust individualized lessons.
+SEA developed Book kits with items related to over 60 fiction and non-fiction literary stories, housed in our Lending Library available for staff to use, bringing the learning to life for our students, with objects they can engage with through all of their senses and act out the story- with a goal of encouraging a love of reading stories, building reading skills and comprehension of material for later use.

 SEA additionally facilitates writing instruction using SQ Sentence and SQ Write and Strategies for Writers, depending on each student’s developmental levels.
 SQ Write/ Sentence uses executive functioning based learning tools to support the hierarchy of writing following a precise sequence.
 SQ Write aims to support students in asking themselves effective questions related to writing.
 These questions then guide the writing process to generate ideas for a complete and organized essay.
 Students are taught a systematic way to brainstorm ideas and organize their thoughts to create effective writing samples.
 Strategies for Writers is another comprehensive K-8 curriculum that focuses on the traits for effective writing across subject areas/ text styles (narrative, opinion, how-to, research reports, etc.).
 For students who are developmentally ready, Strategies for Writers facilitates the writing process and focuses on: introducing a topic clearly, organizing ideas, logically supporting claims, and maintaining a formal text style.
 Students are also given opportunities to review and edit peers work as part of the writing process.
 Writing progress is measured through assessments at the end of each unit.
 Students writing samples are scored using a rubric measuring: ideas, organization, voice, word choice, sentence fluency, conventions, and presentation.